 Elijah’s father flashed a twinkle at his sons and returned a full smile to the puller.
 As he opened his hand for the five pieces of silver, a slight breeze ruffled his beard.

 Their eyes met.
 “Ready?”
-They eased the heavy skin off Balak and swung it up toward the puller’s lead camel.
+They eased the heavy skin off Balak and swung it up toward the side pack on the lead camel.

 But Nathan glanced over Elijah’s shoulder, and his eyes flew wide open.
 He dropped his end of the skin and crouched behind Balak.